Yoga with Kiki

 I began my teacher training in March 2018 with Laura Green Teaching and Mentoring and successfully completed the 200h TT course in November 2018.
 One of the best experiences of my life.

-I currently teach Yoga to teenagers and staff at Testwood School where I have been teaching French for 15 years and it's wonderful to see the impact Yoga is making there in the space of a year.
+I first started teaching Yoga to teenagers and staff at Testwood School where I have been teaching French for 22 years.

-In February 2018, I set up my very first community class for adults and have been teaching an enthusiastic group of beginners on Monday evenings at St Denys Community Centre 7.15pm.
+In February 2018, I set up my very first community class for adults where I taught an enthusiastic group of beginners at the St Denys Community Centre.
 I absolutely love sharing what I have learned.
-I also teach a second class at the Boat Club in St Denys on Friday mornings 9.30am.
+I now teach 2 classes at the Boat Club in St Denys on Monday evenings and Wednesday evenings.
 Seeing people leaving a class blissed out; better off than when they came in, regaining confidence in their body’s ability, is such a blessing.
+I qualified as a Yoga4Health teacher in the hope to bring yoga to people who need it most, and would love to start a class locally for NHS service users.
 I am so grateful that people have chosen to come and practise with me to learn Yoga.
 Yoga is amazing, does not cease to amaze me and most importantly Yoga works, Yoga heals.